madetech/blog/continuous_delivery_ebook/07_feature_toggles.md

+#More toggles, fewer branches

+###Feature Toggles
+When practising Continuous Delivery, it's important that your application is deployable at all times.
+This can introduce some challenges, especially when you have features that span multiple builds, or bug fixes that need to get into production quickly.

+In this article, we're going to look at some of the techniques that we use to keep our applications deployable.
+We'll look at why branches (particularly long-lived ones) can be the kiss-of-death for a continuous integration project.
+Why techniques like feature toggles are useful, but should be used with caution.
+Why release toggles are frounded upon by Margi else, once we've completed the article.

+###Decoupling deployment and release
+I'm sure we've all run into this problem before: You've got a set of changes which have been in development for weeks.
+For whatever reason, these can't be deployed through to production.
+Suddenly there's small bugfix that is urgently required and which need to be deployed right away.
+What do you do?

+Well it's time to start looking at ways in which you can decouple the deployment and release of your code changes.

+If you had used a feature toggle and were able to enable / disable features, you could disable the offending feature and continue your continuous delivery practices Without this, you may have to perform a revert, implement the bug fix and then deploy this through your pipeline, before re-applying the bug fix to master.
+This is risky, potentially very complex and the sort of thing you really should be trying to avoid.

+###Small Releases
+One of the first things we

+###Prevent long lived branches

+###Branches go stale

+###Branches create merge nightmares

+###Feature flags a

 #Feature Toggles

-###Introduction
-When practicing Continuous Delivery, it's important that your master branch is deployable at all times.
-This can introduce some challenges when you have features that requires weeks or even months of development.

-You'll often end up with some code that is working but is not ready for end-users.
-When this happens, you'll have blocked your Continuous Delivery pipeline and will be preventing production deploys.
-In this article, we're going to look at some of the practices that can be used to circumvent this and ensure you keep your pipeline clear and

-###Decoupling deployment and release
-The first thing you need to do is decouple the deployment and the release of the code changes.
-When we talk about deployments, we are referring to the code being in the production environment, but not necessarily run or executed.
-When we refer to a release, we're talking about end users (or a subset of users) being able to use a feature and the code actual executing.

-There are a number of reasons why decoupling these is important.
-To start with, it reduces your risk.
-Deploying code often involves complex things like database migrations, XXX and XXX.
-If you can separate these from
+The basic idea behind feature files is to have a configuration file that defines a bunch of toggles for various features you have pending.
+The running application then uses these toggles in order to decide whether or not to show the new feature.

+###Branching in code vs branching in source control
+One of the criticisms of feature toggles is that they can introduce unnecessary code branches within your application.
+This is fair, as you're effectively putting features into conditionals statements and therefore increasing the cyclomatic complexity of your application.

+###Added test complexity
+This also adds further complexity to things like your test suite, as you may need to test significantly more pathways through your application.

 ##Dark launching
-One of the approaches that we advocate is called a 'Dark Launch'.

-* Dark launching
-* Phased rollouts
-* Branching
-** Prevent long lived branches
-** Branching in code vs branching in source control
+One of the approaches that we recommend is 'dark launching'.
+This involves deploying your application changes into production, but having them hidden to end users.
+At it's most simple, you can achieve this through hidden URLs or by not making a feature visible to all or a subset of users of your application.